Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 The Web Tiers should be designed in a stateless way.
 All that is manipulated is ephemeral, if a state must be present it should be by means of databaseses.
 In this way we can create many WebTier, load balancers can create how many of them as they want to distibute the traffic in the most appropriate way.

-### Presentation Layer

-Encodes/Decodes answers as they come, and checks their formal validity, if it accepts it forward the data to layer below.
+- **Presentation Layer**: Encodes/Decodes answers as they come, and checks their formal validity, if it accepts it forward the data to layer below.

-### Service Layer

-Implements the application business logic, defines the contract between the user and the application.
+- **Service Layer**: Implements the application business logic, defines the contract between the user and the application.
 Each requirement is mapped `1 to 1` to a method that can be accessed.
 Typically those methods are used in a transactional way, if one operation fails then it should be rolled back.
 It manipulates DTOs (usually a data class with fields for the different operations), and internally it converts them to an **Entity** representation.
 Services should not leak the internal details of how the data layer is composed.

-### Domain Model

-It represent domain concepts, it is suitable for the data representation in our data layer.
+- **Domain Model**: It represent domain concepts, it is suitable for the data representation in our data layer.
 If we use *MySql* the data representation will be different from a *MongoDB* data representation.

-### Data Access Layer

-It is responsible for persisting Entities or Documents coming from the Service Layer.
+- **Data Access Layer**: It is responsible for persisting Entities or Documents coming from the Service Layer.
 Typycally it consists of a single application (DMBS) which is able to execute commands.

-### Data Tier

-Consists of one or more database, which could also have different technologies between them.
+- **Data Tier**: Consists of one or more database, which could also have different technologies between them.

 ## Request Journey